celdond/Craps/README.md

 ## Extra Functionality

 Within craps.py is functionality for the game to play itself as well as statistical functions to display the chances of successful bets utilizing specific methods.
+None of these are attached to the game.py main function, and will need to be set-up in order to operate.